Alien Skin is 80s mode analogue darkwave-synthpop from underground Australia.

 George Pappas, performing as Alien Skin, is a former member of Real Life.
-The Australian synthesizer band topped the early 80s charts with million seller, Send Me An Angel.
+The Australian synthesizer band topped 1984 charts with their million seller, Send Me An Angel.

 “Real Life (left to right) George Pappas, David Sterry, Allan Johnson, Danny Simcic.

-Asked how he sees Alien Skin within the general electronic genre framework he replied, “I’m forever asking people, asking myself even, where does Alien Skin fit in?
+“I’m forever asking people, asking myself even, where does Alien Skin fit in?
 I really don’t know.
-At times what I do connects with the Depeche crowd, other times the underground dance crowd, the electronic singer-songwriter crowd ala David Sylvian, the late 70s post-punkers, the Numanites, the new romantics, the grim goth lovers – Grave Concerns magazine referred to my Alien Skin album, The Unquiet Grave, as ‘goth with the rock bled out of it’.
+At times what I do connects with the Depeche crowd, other times the underground dance crowd, the electronic ballad singer crowd ala David Sylvian, the late 70s post-punkers, the Numanites, the new romantics, the grim goth lovers – Grave Concerns magazine referred to my album, The Unquiet Grave, as ‘goth with the rock bled out of it’.
 I’ve even been tagged experimental.”

-“I don’t wish to confuse people, to me it’s simple…I write electropop music with recognizable song structures, melody and brooding, sometimes gothic, dark atmosphere; it’s what first attracted me to the genre as the 70s crossed into the 80s.
-That glorious UK electronic, post punk era.
-After so many years, decades in fact working at it, I’m still making it up as I go!”
+“I don’t wish to confuse people, to me it’s simple…I write synth-pop, darkwave, call it what you wish music, with recognizable song structures, melody and brooding, sometimes gothic, sometimes direct and simple with dark emotive atmosphere; it’s what first attracted me to the genre in its heyday.
+After 40 plus years working at it, I’m still making it up as I go!”

 [Alien Skin has released 12 CD studio albums.
 Current 2021 release is ‘COLD WAR POP”.]